expo/expo/docs/pages/tutorial/image-picker.md

 ## Up next

-You have now added the functionality to pick an image from the device's media library.
-The `expo-image-picker` library supports both mobile and web platforms.
+We added the functionality to pick an image from the device's media library.

-In the next chapter, let's learn how to [create an emoji picker modal component](/tutorial/create-a-modal).
+In the next chapter, we’ll learn how to [create an emoji picker modal component](/tutorial/create-a-modal).